cookiengineer/ANN-Guide/book/07-NEAT-AI.md

 - Some of them are Survivors
 - Only the best ones get to breed

-## Genetic Programming
+## Evolution Basics

 ![genome-nn](/asset/genome-nn.png)

 ## Evolution Basics

-- Multi-Agent System
+- Always a Multi-Agent system
-- Competitive Environment
+- Always a competitive environment
 - Agent gets rewarded or punished
 - Agent has fitness as status
-- Best fitness gets to multiply
+- Fittest agents get to breed/multiply

 = NEAT